Claremont, Western Australia: Population

 At the 2016 census, Claremont had a population of 8,148 people.
 61.1% of people were born in Australia.
 The next most common countries of birth were England 8.5%, South Africa 1.9%, China 1.9% and New Zealand 1.7%.
 78.3% of people spoke only English at home.
 Other languages spoken at home included Mandarin at 2.1%.
 The most common responses for religion were No Religion 32.2%, Anglican 21.3% and Catholic 19.1%.

-Of the employed people in Claremont, 6.4% worked in hospitals (excepting psychiatric hospitals).
-Other major industries of employment included higher education 4.0%, combined primary and secondary education 3.9%, legal services 3.5% and cafes and restaurants 3.3%.
+Of the employed people in Claremont, 6.4% worked in hospitals (excluding psychiatric hospitals).
+Other major industries of employment included higher education (4.0%), combined primary and secondary education (3.9%), legal services (3.5%), and cafes and restaurants (3.3%).

 Of occupied private dwellings in Claremont 46.5% were separate houses, 25.3% were semi-detached and 27.5% were flats or apartments.

 Facilities

 Claremont includes the Claremont Showground and the Claremont Oval, home ground of the Claremont Football Club, as well as a significant shopping area along Stirling Highway, most concentrated on the St Quentins Avenue precinct.
-The suburb also contains several nightspots including Claremont Hotel, On the Terrace and Club Bay View.

 Several private schools including Methodist Ladies' College, Christ Church Grammar School, Presbyterian Ladies' College, John XXIII College and Scotch College are either in Claremont or within 50 m of the suburb boundary.
 Claremont also contains a small private hospital (Bethesda) and one state primary school; Freshwater Bay Primary School (formed by the amalgamation of Claremont Primary School and East Claremont Primary School), as well as a number of jetties on the Swan River.

 The Perth Royal Show, an annual agricultural show, is held at the Claremont Showground.
-The Showground also hosts several large events and music festivals throughout the year.
+The showground also hosts several large events and music festivals throughout the year.

-The suburb contains a number of heritage-listed sites, including the Claremont Post Office and the weatherboard ANZAC Cottage.
+The suburb contains a number of heritage-listed sites, including the Claremont Post Office and the weatherboard Anzac Cottage.

+The Claremont Quarter shopping centre opened in 2009.